katguzmann/cssgridtalk/README.md

-# cssgridtalk
+# CSS Grid Talk
-CSS Grid Talk I gave on NodersJS and BeerJS
+CSS Grid Talk I gave on NodersJS and BeerJS, March and April, 2018.